zooqsterrhq/shoveling-tracker/README.md

 # shovelling tracker
-an app so my contract shoveling clients can track their shoveling subscription <br>
+where software as a service meets shovelling as a service ;) <br> <br>

+track my shovels is a fun app that I'm creating for my contract shovelling subscribers/clients <br>
 live app link: https://marzooqa.ca/trackmyshovels